-To ask questions, access data and share information using Natural Language we now have chatbots.
-Most of us have had experiences with chatbots in our daily lives to perform simple tasks quickly and in our own convenient time.
-However, adoption of chatbots to access data within an enterprise, ask questions, quickly get to the locked away information in the enterprise is still very slow.
+To ask questions, access data, and share information using Natural Language technologies, we have turned to chatbots.
+Most of us have had experiences with chatbots in our daily lives to perform simple tasks quickly and in our own time.
+However, the adoption of chatbots in the enterprise is still very slow.

 Let’s say a HR personnel wants to find out how many employees joined in the previous month.
 Or the names and contact numbers of employees who stay in a specific location.
 Further, the names of the managers of those employees who have not recognized their team members and so on.
 How would the HR personnel get access to this data?

 S/he would have to login to a HRIS system and then look through many reports or formulate search queries to get to the data.
 This takes a lot of time and in every case the exact data and relationships of data may not be determined from predefined reports.

 One of the biggest challenges of human-computer interface is that humans think and talk in natural language, which is unstructured.
 However most softwares organize data in a structured format.
 We then, expect employees to interpret these structured data sets and map it to the information they're looking for.
 Instead, have an enterprise chatbot platform conduct these tasks.
 It'll drive efficiency and lead to frictionless human-computer interactions